 Clients can independently verify that their balance was included in the Proof of Reserves audit by comparing certain pieces of data with the Merkle root.
 Any changes made to the rest of the data, however small, will affect the root – making tampering evident.

 Exchanges flock to audit.

 Some notable exchanges already use PoR to enable greater transparency by making it easy for users to verify that real assets back their held balances.
 Kraken uses PoR as part of its commitment to transparency and gives users a detailed guide on verifying their balances.

 Following his firm’s involvement in this week’s chaos, Binance CEO “CZ” pledged to implement a Proof-of-Reserve mechanism to provide “full transparency,” tweeting, “All crypto exchanges should do Merkle-tree proof-of-reserves.
 Banks run on fractional reserves.
-Crypto exchanges should [email protected] will start to do proof-of-reserves soon.
+Crypto exchanges should not.@Binance will start to do proof-of-reserves soon.
 Full transparency.” – CZ Binance (@cz_binance) November 8, 2022.

 In the wake of this, a host of other crypto companies have rushed to reassure their investor by compiling proof or reserves.
 Gate.io, KuCoin, and Bybit, among many others, have released statements that they would publish their Merkle tree certificates in a bit to increase transparency.